 Contributions to the Marriage

-A spouse’s contributions to the marriage—both financial and non-financial—can impact eligibility for maintenance.
+A spouse’s financial and non-financial contributions to the marriage can affect eligibility for maintenance.
 If one spouse sacrificed their own career or education to support the other’s professional advancement, the court may consider this when awarding spousal support.
 Similarly, contributions as a homemaker and primary caregiver for children can strengthen a claim for maintenance.

 Standard of Living During the Marriage